Skip to main content

 Though studies have mainly been on cells, astragalus extract appears to be able to induce prostate cancer cell death and inhibit the creation of prostate cancer tumors (tumorigenesis).

-These possible benefits — plus DIM’s potential to protect against prostate cancers — are why we chose Nature’s Craft as our pick for prostate health.
+These findings, along with DIM’s potential role in prostate cancer, are why we chose Nature’s Craft as our pick for prostate health.

 Nature’s Craft DIM For Men pricing